skmp/reicast.com/_posts/2019-05-30-lets-create-a-healthy-community.md

 ~skmp (aka, drk||Raziel)

-* I forgot about this yesterday, I did it to show my support and respect towards flyinghead while the drama was escalating.
+** I forgot about this yesterday, I did it to show my support and respect towards flyinghead while the drama was escalating, in a futile effort to de-escalate and restore trust.
 I do trust him to be ethical.
+See [beetle-dc#r33694886](https://github.com/libretro/beetle-dc/commit/9d0847c33bfa460621ea3311e416b25a300f062d#r33694886)